-Although we have direct vehicle access to the site via Horebeech Lane, our main access point for the public is on the Cuckoo Trail, a short walk or cycle from Horam public car park.
+Although we have vehicle access to the site via Horebeech Lane, our main entry point for the public is on the Cuckoo Trail, a short walk or cycle from Horam (free) public car park.
 Although there is a public bridleway which passes through the land, we’ve identified another location which will provide easier access.
 At this spot we plan to build a wooden entrance gate, notice board and “honesty box” for sale of Hathor Farm eggs and other produce and products.
 We’d also like to commission a set of wooden sign posts to enable visitors to navigate the site more easily.

 Online shop development

-Our new website (launched in December 2015) is a key component in our marketing and sales strategy.
+Our website is a key component in our marketing and sales strategy.
 We already have functionality in place which provides a basic booking facility for workshops and events.
 Our plan is to develop an online shop front which will enable us to process booking payments for events as well as provide a channel for direct sales of Sacred Earth products including biochar, Sacred Seeds and Hathor Farm products and other handmade items produced by members of Sacred Earth’s extended community – e.g. willow baskets, carved wooden spoons and bowls, knapped flint tools.

 Sacred Earth is keen to support the emerging field of Ecotherapy, particularly with regard to tackling nature-deficit disorder (through our Earth Steward Apprenticeship and other educational programmes) and encouraging counselling in the outdoors, animal-assisted and horticultural therapy to take place on the land.
-Initially this will involve the construction of a dedicated ecotherapy space (probably a large willow dome) in a quiet corner of the land – an outdoor therapy space which will be rented by nature-oriented practitioners in the area for one-to-one and group therapy sessions.

 Adopt a nut tree scheme